JuliaAI/DataScienceTutorials.jl/README.md

 # \figalt{the alt here}{MyTutorial-Fig1.svg}
 ```

+Here "the alt here" is the text that appears if there is problem rendering the
-Please do not use anything else than SVG; please also stick to this path and start the name of the file with the name of the tutorial (to help keep files organised).
+figure.
+Please do not use anything else than SVG; please also stick to
+this path and start the name of the file with the name of the tutorial
+(to help keep files organised).

 Do not forget to add the `# hide` which will ensure the line is not displayed on the website, notebook, or script.